 Three key processes make up the foundation of an effective fee management program.
 The first is running calculations to validate that the invoice is correct and matches with the assets on which they’re billing.
 In order to do this first step, the mutual fund company requires omni transparency data, which isn’t easy to analyze in Excel files.
 Since many still manually crunch these numbers, there is certainly an opportunity for optimizing this part of the process through automation.

 The second is to conduct reasonability checks to affirm that the payment aligns with the intermediary agreement and prospectus.
-Not an overly complicated task in a vacuum, but when you consider that fund companies work sometimes with dozens of broker-dealers and distribution teams, the time required to manually pore through these adds up quickly.
+Not an overly complicated task in a vacuum, but when you consider those fund companies work sometimes with dozens of broker-dealers and distribution teams, the time required to manually pore through these add up quickly.